Candidates & Campaigns

 If you are submitting an argument for a Municipal measure, contact your City/Town Clerk for the municipal ballot argument form and applicable procedures.

 Rebuttal Argument Submission Form

 Only those people who submitted an accepted Primary Argument may file a Rebuttal Argument.
 A separate form is used to submit rebuttal arguments for County measures, School District measures and Special District Measures.
 It is filed with the San Mateo County Registration & Elections Division.
-If you have questions, please contact Michael Lui at (650) 312-5238 or email him at email@example.com.
+If you have questions, please contact Elections Division at (650) 312-5222 or email firstname.lastname@example.org.

 If you are submitting a rebuttal argument for a Municipal measure, contact your City/Town Clerk for the municipal ballot rebuttal argument form and applicable procedures.

 The Checklist for Accepting Ballot Arguments is here.
 This form is completed by the candidate filing officer to ensure submitted arguments conform to the requirements of the Elections Code.
 You do not need to complete this checklist – the candidate filing officer will do so when you submit your argument.
 This is included for your reference only.

 Primary and Rebuttal Arguments both in favor of and against a County ballot measure (a measure placed on the ballot by the San Mateo County Board of Supervisors), a School District measure, or a Special District (i.e. Water, Sanitary, Health Care) measure shall be submitted in writing at the following address: